 Guidelines for personal services business

-Coronavirus (COVID-19) is spread from person-to-person through close contact and droplets including:
+COVID-19 is spread from person-to-person through close contact and droplets including:

-- direct contact with infected people
+- direct contact with infected persons

 - contact with droplets from an infected person’s cough or sneeze